-Family describes damage to home after police raid
+Family describes damage after police raid; arrests made, firearm recovered

-Family members home at the time of Friday morning’s raid said they offered police keys to the home but police smashed in their doors anyway.
+Family members home at the time of Friday morning’s raid said they offered police keys to the home but police smashed in their doors.

+Police arrested two people in connection with the 4 February shooting outside of a West Bay Road nightclub and recovered a firearm in the operation.

-Emelia Tibbetts told Cayman 27 there were several children in the home when masked armed police stormed the home, including a boy with special needs.
+Emelia Tibbetts told Cayman 27 there were several children in the home when armed police stormed the home, including a boy with special needs.

 She said police arrested her son and her daughter in the raid, leaving the family with several mashed up doors to replace.